tableau/hyper-db/website/docs/sql/syntax.md

 arbitrary characters.
 Quoted identifiers can contain any character.
 To include a double quote, write two double quotes.
 Except for that, no escaping is required or supported.
-Special characters like tabs, protected whitespaces or even newline characters can be directly included between the quotes.
+Special characters like tabs, protected whitespace or even newline characters can be directly included between the quotes.

-Unquoted indentifiers are always folded to lower case.
+Unquoted identifiers are always folded to lower case.
 For example, the identifiers `MyCustomers`, `myCustomers` and `"mycustomers"` all represent the lower-case name "mycustomers".
 In contrast, quoted not lower-cased and are case sensitive.